ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/math-art.md

 ---
 title: Math Art
+description: >-
+    The butterfly effect says that small changes can lead to drastically different results.
+This is the foundation of chaos theory.
+Sometimes, that chaos results in stunning patterns called strange attractors, and I've done my best to capture them here.
+It's also what you see on the landing page of my site.
 ---

 I discuss this project in my [about page](/about).
 The source code, along with an explanation of the project, can be found [here](https://github.com/ronikbhaskar/math-art).